rvarago/rvarago.github.io/_drafts/2020-10-21-type-driven-designing-haskell-filter.md

 ## Conclusion

-The principles behind pretty much everything that we have seen in this post are **parametricity** and **proper mapping of concepts into types**.
+The principles behind pretty much everything that we have seen in this post are **parametricity** and **proper mapping of concepts into strong types**.

 When we quantify a property for all types, we are making a bold statement, which has to hold for whatever concrete type we feed into the property.